-The Bomboré Gold Project comprises of a valid mining permit and four exploration permits.
-The Company's continued operations are subject to receiving and maintaining permits from appropriate governmental authorities for various aspects of exploration and mine development.
+The Bomboré Gold Project comprises of a mining permit and four exploration permits.
+The Company's continued operations are subject to receiving and maintaining permits from appropriate governmental authorities for various aspects of exploration, mine development and ultimately mine operation.
 The Company's exploration permits have a defined lifespan and will eventually need to be renewed or converted to exploitation permits.
 Exploration permits in Burkina Faso are granted for an initial term of three years and can be extended for two consecutive periods of three years.
 If an exploration permit in Burkina Faso is not converted to an exploitation permit after the second renewal, an application for an exceptional extension may be submitted, which is granted on the sole discretion of the Minister of Mines.
 There is no assurance that all necessary renewals or extension of permits for future operations will be issued on a timely basis or at all.
-Failure to obtain new permits or successfully renew or maintain current permits could have a material impact on the Company.
+Failure to obtain new permits or successfully renew or maintain current permits could have a material and adverse impact on the Company and its ability to explore, develop and/or operate any mineral project.

-Changes in, and volatility of, the price of gold.
+The Company's economic prospects and the viability of its mineral projects is subject to changes in, and volatility of, the price of gold.